BSDEs with no driving martingale, Markov processes and associated Pseudo Partial Differential Equations. Part II: Decoupled mild solutions and Examples: Preliminaries

-As for \cite{paper1preprint}, in the sequel of the paper we will assume the following. \begin{hypothesis} The Markov class $(\mathbbm{P}^{s,x})_{(s,x)\in [0,T]\times E}$ solves a well-posed Martingale Problem associated to a triplet $(\mathcal{D}(a),a,V)$ in the sense of Definition \ref{MartingaleProblem}. \end{hypothesis}
+As for \cite{paper1preprint}, in the sequel of the paper we will assume the following. \begin{hypothesis} The Markov canonical class $(\mathbbm{P}^{s,x})_{(s,x)\in [0,T]\times E}$ solves a well-posed Martingale Problem associated to some $(\mathcal{D}(a),a)$ in the sense of Definition \ref{MartingaleProblem}. \end{hypothesis}